junglesta/wherenodoctor/_posts/2016-01-01-18-urinary-system-and-genitals.md

 1. **Be careful with whom you have sex**: Someone who has sex with many different persons is more likely to catch these infections.
 That is why prostitutes are more likely to get an infection and then pass it on.
 To avoid infection, **always use a condom** or have sex with only one faithful partner.

 2. **Get treatment right away:** It is very important that all persons infected with a sexually transmitted infection get treatment at once so that they do not infect other people.
 Having one STI also makes it easier to become infected with HIV or other STIs.
 Do not have sex with anyone until 3 days after treatment is finished.
 (Unfortunately there is still no cure for HIV.
-See p.
-397.)
+See [page 397](#page-397).)

 3. **Tell other people if they need treatment**: When a person finds out that he or she has a sexually transmitted infection, he should tell everyone with whom he has had sex, so that they can get treatment, too.
 It is especially important that a man tell a woman, because without knowing she has the disease she can pass it on to other people, her babies may become infected or blind, and in time she may become sterile or very ill herself.